 Did you know?

-On 21 August 1911, Italian handyman Vincenzo Peruggia stole the masterpiece, Mona Lisa from the Louvre.
+On 21 August 1911, Italian handyman Vincenzo Peruggia stole the masterpiece, Mona Lisa from the Louvre because he believed that she belonged in Italy.
+Her two-year disappearance made her a global sensation.

 The Louvre's architectural grandeur is a blend of classical and modern design.
 The original medieval fortress is now hidden beneath the museum’s expansive Renaissance and Baroque wings.
 In 1989, the addition of the glass pyramid entrance by I. M. Pei marked a significant turning point in the museum’s history, blending contemporary design with historical architecture.
 The pyramid serves as a symbolic and literal gateway to the museum, drawing visitors into the museum's vast, interconnected galleries.